 If additional symptoms develop, such as a fever, chest pains, headaches, drowsiness, or confusion, contact your doctor as soon as possible.

-Coughs can be treated in a variety of ways, depending on the cause of the cough.
-For most healthy adults, most treatments will involve self-care.
+A cough can be treated in a variety of ways, depending on the cause.
+For healthy adults, most treatments will involve self-care.

-In some cases, a severe cough may cause temporary complications such as;
+In some cases, a severe cough may cause temporary complications such as:

 While infrequent coughing is necessary to clear the airways, there are ways you can prevent catching other coughs.